DynamoDS/RevitTestFramework/README.md

     -d,  --debug                Should RTF attempt to attach to a debugger?.
 (OPTIONAL)
     -h,  --help                 Show this message and exit.
 (OPTIONAL)
 ```

+#####RevitTestFrameworkGUI.exe
+Provides a visual interface for you to choose tests from a treeview and to visualize the results of the tests as they are run.
+The same settings provided in the command line argument help above are available in the UI.
+The UI also allows you to save your testing session.

 ##Results